 Personal care and cosmetic products are the top priority targets for counterfeiters.
 Counterfeiting is more relevant in high-volume and low-value markets.
-The premium beauty products and personal care products have now become daily skin care products, which are available widely in local market.
+The premium beauty products and personal care products have now become daily skincare products, which are available widely in the local market.
 This has caused more counterfeiting of such consumables posing a need to design some stringent rules.

 Pharmaceutical is not a centralized sector and, hence many small-scale players have started managing their own supply chains.
 Increasing counterfeiting has now led to track-and-trace technologies, which secure the original product verifying them with multi-layered authentic technologies.

 Although premium product companies can afford trace-and-track technologies such as e-Pedigree and Radio Frequency Identification System (RFID), economic product companies use conventional methods such as holograms, dyes, and inks.

 The anti-counterfeiting market is segmented into technology, application, and region.
 Technologies include authentic packaging technologies such as ink and dyes, security inks, holograms, watermarks, and taggants.
 Other type of technology is called track-and-trace technology, which is the bar code technology and RFID technology.
 The RFID technology leads the market in the technology sector.
 This is attributed to the efficiency and effectiveness provided by it in tracking high-value products.

 The application segment of the anti-counterfeit pharmaceuticals and cosmetics packaging industry includes food packaging, pharmaceutical packaging, over the counter drugs, and prescription drugs.
 Increasing healthcare expenditure and government initiatives are expected to propel pharmaceutical packaging segment growth over the forecast period.